Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Grace
 =====
-A measure of how fine and swift a creature can be in their movements.

 Grace determines one's effectiveness at using ranged weaponry or dodging incoming danger.
 For checks, Grace may be used for manual dexterity, balance, or finesse.

 Footwork